 Green Rose Farms is a small, sun-grown micro cultivator in New Brunswick, about 20 minutes outside of Moncton.

-Licensed in 2021, owner Adam Hicks is busy preparing for his second season on the 30-acre farm where he and his wife live.
+Licensed in 2021, owner Adam Jones is busy preparing for his second season on the 30-acre farm where he and his wife live.
+(Last name changes at request of the owner).

-“I had the land, and I saw that some others were getting licensed with just a fence and a garage and it seemed like something I could do,” explains Hicks.
+“I had the land, and I saw that some others were getting licensed with just a fence and a garage and it seemed like something I could do,” explains Jones.

 After finding a buyer for his first crop—around 25kg of flower—to a third party processor, he’s aiming for a much larger harvest this year, and also rented a small indoor space to do a run of feminized seeds over the winter—a Bad Breath/GMO cross—something he also hopes to begin selling into the provincial or medical markets, potentially with a partner.